Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: EXPERIMENTAL DETAILS

 \section{EXPERIMENTAL DETAILS}

-High-quality~\TNA~single crystalline samples were grown using the metallic flux method~\cite{TY2011}.
-The crystal structure of was characterized using a Bruker D8 Quest diffractometer with Mo-K$\alpha$ radiation (${\lambda=0.71073 \rm\AA}$), and the data integration and reduction were performed with the commercial Bruker APEX2 software suite.
+High-quality~\TNA\ single crystals are grown using the metallic flux method~\cite{TY2011}.
+The crystal structure of~\TNA\ is characterized using a Bruker D8 Quest diffractometer with Mo-K$_{\alpha}$ radiation (${\lambda=0.71073~\rm\AA}$).
+The commercial Bruker APEX2 software suite was used for data integration and reduction.
 To identify the magnetic structure, neutron powder diffraction measurements with center wavelengths 1.5 ${\rm\AA}$ were performed with the high-resolution time-of-flight powder diffractometer POWGEN, at the Spallation Neutron Source, Oak Ridge National Laboratory~\cite{Huq2011}.
-A powder sample of \TNA, prepared by griding about 2$g$ of single crystals, was loaded in a vanadium can for the measurements.
-An orange cryostat was used to cover the temperature region of 1.7 K to 300 K. The magnetic structure refinement was carried out using the software package FullProf~\cite{Rod1993}.
+A powder sample of~\TNA, prepared by grinding about $2~g$ of single crystals, was loaded in vanadium can for the measurements.
+An orange cryostat was used to cover the temperature region from 1.7 K to 300 K. The magnetic structure refinement was carried out using the software package FullProf~\cite{Rod1993}.
 Specific heat and electrical resistivity measurements were performed on the Physical Property Measurement System.
 Magnetization measurements were performed using two magnetometers for different temperature ranges.
-For ${T=1.8}$-$300$ K, commercial Quantum Design Magnetic Property Measurement System wes used, while for ${T=0.4}$-$1.8$ K, a Hall sensor magnetometer integrated in $^{3}$He insert was used~\cite{QDMagnetometry,ACandini2006,ACavallini2004}.
+For $T=1.8 - 300$~K, a commercial Quantum Design Magnetic Property Measurement System was used, while for $T=0.4 - 1.8$~K, a Hall sensor magnetometer integrated in the $^{3}$He insert was used~\cite{QDMagnetometry,ACandini2006,ACavallini2004}.